 Endometriosis: Misplaced Tissue

 In endometriosis, small or large patches of endometrial tissue, which is usually located only in the lining of the uterus (endometrium), appear in other parts of the body.
 How and why the tissue appears in other locations is unclear.

 Common locations of misplaced endometrial tissue include the ovaries and ligaments supporting the uterus and, less commonly, the fallopian tubes.
 But the misplaced tissue may also appear in other locations in the pelvis and abdomen or, rarely, on the membranes that cover the lungs or heart.

 The misplaced endometrial tissue can irritate nearby tissues, causing bands of scar tissue (adhesions) to form between structures in the abdomen.
 The misplaced tissue can also block the fallopian tubes, causing infertility.

 Endometriosis is a chronic disorder that may be painful.
-Exactly how many women have endometriosis is unknown because it can usually be diagnosed only by directly viewing the endometrial tissue (which requires a surgical procedure, typically laparoscopy).
-About 6 to 10% of all women have endometriosis.
-The percentage of women who have endometriosis is higher among women who are infertile (25 to 50%) and women who have pelvic pain (75 to 80%).
+Exactly how many women have endometriosis is unknown because it can usually be diagnosed only by directly viewing the endometrial tissue (which requires a surgical procedure, typically laparoscopy Diagnosis ).
+About 6 to 10% of all women are diagnosed with endometriosis.
+The percentage of women who have endometriosis is higher among women who are infertile (25 to 50%) and women who have chronic pelvic pain Pelvic Pain in Women Pelvic pain is discomfort that occurs in the lowest part of the abdomen.
+Pain that occurs externally in the genital area (vulva, or labia) is called vulvar pain.
+Many women have pelvic pain... read more (75 to 80%).
 The average age at diagnosis is 27, but endometriosis can develop in adolescents.

 Common locations of misplaced endometrial tissue (called implants) include the following: